hackdou/initblog.com/_posts/2018-10-01-ntlm-mobile-app-relay.markdown

 title:  "Hijacking NTLM-powered Mobile Apps (Part 2 - Relaying with Metasploit)"
 date:   2018-10-01 12:00:00
 published: true
+layout: post
+excerpt: "Working on hacking a mobile app that uses NTLM to authenticate to a back-end web service?
+Make sure to check out Part 1 first.
+In this blog, we'll assume we could not crack the password and instead need to relay the Challenge/Response to interact with the API."
 ---

 Working on hacking a mobile app that uses NTLM to authenticate to a back-end web service?
 Make sure to check out [Part 1 - Cracking with Responder](/2018/ntlm-mobile-app-crack/) first.
 In this blog, we'll assume we could not crack the password and instead need to relay the Challenge/Response to interact with the API.